JJWallis/arch-studio-website/README.md

 # Frontend Mentor - Arch Studio multi-page website solution

-This is a solution to the [Arch Studio multi-page website challenge](https://www.frontendmentor.io/challenges/arch-studio-multipage-website-wNIbOFYR6) on Frontend Mentor
+This will be a solution to the [Arch Studio multi-page website challenge](https://www.frontendmentor.io/challenges/arch-studio-multipage-website-wNIbOFYR6) on Frontend Mentor

+For now I am currently using this repo to practice tasks on Leetcode to improve my problem solving skills

 ## Table of contents